bevy-cheatbook/bevy-cheatbook/src/introduction.md

 <a href="https://github.com/sponsors/cart"><button class="ghsponsors-button">GitHub Sponsors</button></a>

 If you like the Bevy Game Engine, you should consider donating to the project.

-## Maintenance Policy

-To ease the maintenance burden, the policy of the project is that the book may contain a content for different versions of Bevy.
-However, mixing Bevy versions on the same page is not allowed.

-Every page in the book must clearly state what version of Bevy it was last updated for, at the top of the page, above the main heading.
-All content on that page must be relevant for the stated Bevy version.

-### Current Bevy Version

-The current Bevy release is 0.11.

-The aim is to try to maintain the book up to date with the current latest release of Bevy.
-New content should be written for this version.

-### Old Bevy Version

-Content for old releases of Bevy is only allowed in the book if it already exists from before and has not been updated yet.
-Outdated pages will be updated on a best-effort basis.

-### Unreleased (Bevy's git main branch)

-Pages that cover new yet-unreleased features of Bevy are allowed.
-If there is an exciting new feature, and I want to document it, I will write a page, without waiting for the next release of Bevy to come out. :)

 ## License